 Students must complete no more than 100 credit points (10 subjects) at 1000 level.

 TOTAL SUBJECTS REQUIRED FOR THIS PROGRAM: 24

 Students must complete 24 subjects of study, comprised of

 The degree will normally be of three years duration for full-time students, but part-time students may take longer.

 Choose your subjects

 Students are eligible to register for this degree after successfully completing at least 2 subjects from the degree with a credit average, or passing four subjects from the degree.
 Registration is free for all students.
-If you are not eligible for CSP, please complete the non-CSP registration form (Application Form for Undergraduate Studies: Non-CSP and International Applicants).

 Once registered you will receive the degree structure that you must follow to achieve the qualification.